jhaskinsjr/nebula/README.md

 simulated main memory and register file) every 1,000 simulated cycles, but will cease execution if it encounters an instruction that is not (yet) defined.

+Once the simulation completes, the directory /tmp/bergamot/sum will contain one log file for each of the services that executed during the simulation.

 ## Pipeline Designs